-If you’ve changed your phone number and don’t have access to the old number, you’ll need to submit a request via our Help Center to restore access to your account.
+If you’ve changed your phone number and don’t have access to the old number, you’ll need to proceed with mentioned steps via our chat.

 I’ve changed or lost my device but have access to the old phone number

 If you’ve changed your device but have the same phone number, you will be able to receive 2FA tokens via SMS or a phone call without any issues.